maevebaksa/Sudoku/development-documentation/installdependencies_windows.md

 First, make the configurator file.
 > ./buildconf.sh --force

-If you are recieving issues surrounding aclocal.
-Make sure that you have autoconf, make and libtool installed.

-You can install them with:
+if this doesn't work -- autoconf, automake and libtool must be installed with the following commands:

 > pacman -S autoconf
-> pacman -S make
+> pacman -S automake
 > pacman -S libtool

 # Step 5 Install Zlib: